-When dating Marples chisels, consider quality, price range, style, shape, and handle marking.
-Do not concentrate on one method since it can be misleading.
-Gather the features of the chisel, make a chart of expectations and match the two.
+When dating Marples chisels, look for quality, price range, style, shape, and handle labelling.
+Do not focus on one method as this can be misleading.
+Gather the characteristics of the chisel, create a table of expectations and match the two.
 Each era had its standard design and a certain level of quality.
-Below is a detailed explanation of how to date Marples chisels.
+Below is a detailed explanation of how to date Marple’s chisel.

 Price increases tell you the oldest and youngest Marples chisels.
 With time, chisels became more advanced, complex and that means an increase in prices.
 The chisels are difficult to date, and Marples manufacture many chisels, and they have slight differences.

 Chisels with or without handles, and you cannot date them with handles.
 As much as tools get better with time, you still find good quality chisels from back then.
 There are Blue chip chisels that have a handle marking that you slot into the dating order.
 They also come with a Grey plastic edge keeper.
 The mark on the handle is a surface application that is not pressed into the handle.

 It becomes hard to date chisels based on quality.
 More advanced chisels came later, but if there is nothing else to prove the date, one has to give an estimate.
 The degradation of the chisel tells you that it has been in the game for a while.
 The tapered necks cannot be precise, but they give you a clue.
 If there are no markers on the blade, try other methods.
 The change of quality did not compromise the performance of the chisels.
 Marples was trying to bring better chisels.